Hobson's Pledge: Opposition to Māori wards

 In July 2024, the Sixth National Government passed legislation reinstating the requirement for local referendums on the establishment or "ongoing use" of Māori wards and constituencies.
 While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.
 Councils that have already established a Māori ward without a referendum are now required to hold a binding poll alongside the 2025 local elections or to disestablish them.

 In August 2025, Hobson's Pledge released a series of advertisements featuring a stock photo of a Māori woman with a moko kauae and the message "My mana doesn't need a mandate – Vote no to Māori wards".
 The individual woman pictured did not consent to her image being used and was distraught that her image was being used to promote a view she was "staunchly" opposed to.
 The photo was released on iStock and Shutterstock and labelled "editorial use only"; Hobson's Pledge said that they had followed all legal requirements for their use of the photo.
 The group took down the billboards and apologised to the affected woman.

 In late September 2025, media company Stuff removed a Hobson's Pledge advertisement opposing Māori wards from its websites after receiving feedback on 20 September that the ad was linking to an external website that did not meet the company's terms and conditions.
 Meanwhile, media company New Zealand Media and Entertainment (NZME) maintained the same advertisement on its websites, stating that it met their criteria for advocacy advertising.
-In response, Brash accused Stuff of cowering to bullying and intimidation while praising NZ for upholding lawful advocacy in a "free press."
+In response, Brash accused Stuff of cowering to bullying and intimidation while praising NZME for upholding lawful advocacy in a "free press."